Gordin/klipper/README.md

 Changelog (made by me, not Artillery):

+* `config/printer-artillery-sidewinder-x4-plus-1.5.cfg`
+    * This is the config file directly from the 1.5 system image.
+It will NOT work in the default place, this is just for reference.
+Their setup has a folder `~/klipper_config` with different config files.
+This one is called `printer.cfg` there. it also imports some other configs that are found in that folder.
+At least one of those is probably updated by some automated script to populate it with the correct file under `/dev/serial/by-id/...` to communicate with the MCU.
 * `klippy/configfile.py`
     * After saving the config file, firmware and host Software is restarted, instead of just the host